-The Fund seeks to track the performance of a benchmark index that measures the investment return of international real estate stocks.
+The Fund seeks to track the performance of a benchmark index that measures the investment return of non-U.S. companies that have a history of increasing dividends.

 Fees and Expenses

 The following tables describe the fees and expenses you may pay if you buy, hold, and sell ETF Shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and example below.